Read the latest information on

 A first-hand experience with ovine Johne’s disease (OJD) seven years ago put wool producers, Shelley and Chris Cocker from Evendale in Tasmania on a crusade to help make other Tasmanian producers more aware of the disease and the biosecurity practices required to minimise the incidence of OJD.

-Thanks to their tireless efforts, the Cockers were chosen as one of three finalists in the 2013 Biosecurity Farmer of the Year Award (animal category), with the winner to be announced at the Australian Farmer of the Year Awards ceremony on Thursday 12 September in Melbourne.
+Thanks to their tireless efforts, the Cockers were chosen as one of three finalists in the 2013 Biosecurity Farmer of the Year Award.

 Duncan Rowland, AHA Executive Director of Biosecurity Services, highlighted that Chris and Shelley’s experience when their own flock was affected by OJD was the catalyst for their campaign against the disease.